Trust / Luxury / 1837-present

 Hermes' official history frames the house as faithful to an artisanal model since 1837.
 The company emphasizes creative freedom, beautiful materials, transmission of know-how, and useful objects that stand the test of time.

-That positioning matters because luxury customers do not only buy design.
+That positioning matters because luxury customers do not merely buy design.
 They buy confidence that the object has not been cheapened by speed.
 Capacity becomes a brand decision.
 If the company floods demand too quickly, scarcity loses meaning and craft becomes costume.

 Controlled Distribution